 While watching any boxing or MMA event, you can often hear broadcasters using the term “dirty boxing”.
 But this may confuse many fight fans who don’t know what “dirty boxing” means in the fighting world.
 Even though it is a bit complex when you look deep into it, it is not that hard to understand what’s dirty boxing all about.

-Dirty boxing is a term used to describe a group of unorthodox techniques and tactics fighters are using in combat sports.
+Dirty boxing is a term used to describe a group of unorthodox boxing techniques/tactics fighters use in combat sports.
 Some of these moves are legal while some others are on the borderline of being illegal.
-This is the reason why we called it “dirty” as skilled fighters can often land an illegal strike and get away with it.
-But more about that later.
+It’s called “dirty boxing” as fighters can often land an illegal strike and get away with it.

 As long as fighters are doing it right, dirty boxing is legal and can be a really effective technique.
 In this article, we will dig deep and bring you all you need to know about this unique group of techniques and tactics.